 Get Some Greenery

 A home office can feel like a lonely place.
-It’s a good idea to add some plant life using planters either on the window sill or standing ones to give the office some life.
+It’s a good idea to add some plant life using planters either on the window sill or around your epic office furniture to give the office some life.
 Any stale air also managed by adding plants as they naturally improve the air quality too.

 You can pick plants that are small and don’t require much tending to.
 If you regularly forget to water plant life, then the best thing is to add a repeating reminder in your Calendar app.
 Small plants like succulents are attractive, colorful, and low maintenance when you’re in a compact space.